ProfessorAkram/Unity-Programming/02-Transform-Movement/refactor-movement.md

     /// <param name="speed">The speed at which the object should move (optional).</param>
     public void Move(Vector3? direction = null, float? speed = null) {
+        // Use provided values if given; otherwise, fall back to current Direction and Speed.
-        // Resolve the effective values for this frame Vector3 moveDirection = direction ??
+        Vector3 moveDirection = direction ??
 Direction;
         float moveSpeed = speed ??
 Speed;